Meet your Event Photography Professional. Yep, we promised you this fab new monthly segment and voila, here it is!

 To set my brand apart, I concertedly apply photojournalism, reportage and documentary styles in my approach to work.

 I don’t confine myself to a specific niche.
 Instead, I prefer to accept varied projects then, select the style to apply based on the brief.

-Rules of excellence
+Rules of excellence in event photography

 As an event prof, there are five rules I –stick to like adhesive tape– to boost my brand value.

 When you plan an event, there’s a vision you have and a distinctive experience you want to deliver.
 That’s the first thing I want to hear about.